Special Operations Executive (SOE) Codes

 Messala, BE, Jun 1944: to regain direction in field of railway dislocation, replace Nelly and organize sabotage structure, FN Huguette

-Mink, BE, 1942: chief steward in Belgian merchant navy, escaping to form sabotage organization in Anvers region and await W/T.
+Mink, BE, 1942: chief steward in the Belgian merchant navy, escaping to form sabotage organization in Anvers region and await W/T.

 Mongoose, BE, Jun 1942: to contact secret armies, arrange reception committees; established but no reports received.